|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 A large city such as Königsberg on the river Pregel, which, is the center of a kingdom, in which the provincial councils of the government are located, which has a university (for cultivation of the sciences) and which has also the right location for maritime commerce — a city which, by way of rivers, has the advantages of commerce both with the interior of the country and with neighboring and distant lands of different languages and customs, can well be taken as an appropriate place for broadening one’s knowledge of human beings as well as of the world, where this knowledge can be acquired without even traveling.
 [AK.
 7: 120-21n; Louden tr.]

-Kommunität: See: Convictorium.
+Kommunität: See entry for: Convictorium.

-Kuratorium: See: Oberkuratorium.
+Kuratorium: See entry for: Oberkuratorium.

 Kursus: Course-work.
 This refers to the sequence of courses necessary to complete an academic program, such as Law, Medicine, Theology, or Philosophy.